YingdaXia/SynthCP/README.md

 ```

 ## Acknowledgments
-The code for training and testing the synthesize module is extended from [SPADE](https://github.com/nvlabs/spade/).
+The code for training and testing the synthesize module is extended from [SPADE](https://github.com/nvlabs/spade/) (Copyright (C) 2019 NVIDIA Corporation).
 The code for anomaly segmentation is extended from [anomaly-seg](https://github.com/hendrycks/anomaly-seg).